dd9jn/rfc4880bis/crypto-refresh.md

 When decoding "m" during decryption, an implementation should follow step 3 of {{Section 7.2.2 of RFC8017}} (see also {{eme-pkcs1-v1-5-decode}}).

 Note that when an implementation forms several PKESKs with one session key, forming a message that can be decrypted by several keys, the implementation MUST make a new PKCS#1 encoding for each key.
+This defends against attacks such as those discussed in {{HASTAD}}.

 ### Algorithm-Specific Fields for Elgamal encryption {#pkesk-elgamal}